GaryHughes/FSharp.Fix/README.md

 It is a vehicle for me to learn F# in a problem domain I'm very familiar with.
 Code quality will be variable and probably full of silly things while I learn the language.

+# FSharp.Fix.Orchestra

+This is a Type Provider for the fixtrading.org Orchestra standard.

 # FSharp.Fix.Repository

-This is a Type Provider for the fixtrading.org XML repository.
+This is a Type Provider for the fixtrading.org repository standard.

 Download one or more repositories from fixtrading.org and unpack them into a common parent so you end up with a structure like the following.